-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

-The City of Jacksonville's HCDD administers the Housing Opportunities for Persons with AIDS (HOPWA) and Emergency Solutions Grant (ESG) with consultation from the Continuum of Care (CoC) and the lead agency Changing Homelessness, Inc. In a coordinated effort, HCDD and its nonprofit partners provide emergency shelter, street outreach, financial assistance, rental and utility assistance, and supportive services encompassing case management, mental health counseling, drug abuse treatment/counseling, transportation, childcare, etc., to persons experiencing homeless and other special needs groups.
-These funds also provide for the grant administration costs of the City programs and our partners to administer these funds, manage services to ensure the effective delivery of programs and manage project goals and objectives.
+The City of Jacksonville's Housing & Community Development Division (HCDD) administers the Housing Opportunities for Persons with AIDS (HOPWA) and the Emergency Solutions Grant (ESG).
+This is done in consultation with the Continuum of Care (CoC) and the lead agency, Changing Homelessness, Inc. In a coordinated effort, HCDD and its nonprofit partners provide various services, including emergency shelter, street outreach, financial assistance, rental and utility assistance, and supportive services such as case management, mental health counseling, drug abuse treatment and counseling, transportation, and childcare.
+These services aim to assist individuals experiencing homelessness and other special needs groups.
+Additionally, these funds cover the grant administration costs for both the City programs and our partners to effectively manage services, ensure the delivery of programs, and achieve project goals and objectives.